Blond Bombshell Charly Jordan Takes A Bath In Nothing But A Pair Of Red Bikini Bottoms

 “Beautiful like a flower,” a fourth comment read.

-As previously reported by The Inquisitr, Charly Jordan showed off her bikini body just days prior to her bathtub snaps when she posed in black string two-piece.
+As previously reported by The Inquisitr, Charly showed off her bikini body just days prior to her bathtub snaps when she posed in black string two-piece.
 That post has racked up over 253,000 likes and more than 890 comments to date.